TarHeelBiostatistics/DoctoralThesisTexTemplate/CONTRIBUTING.md

 ### You don't need a GitHub account to help us

 But it does help!
 We primarily work on GitHub, so we recommend you start your own (free) account.
-If you don't want to get an account, please contact (Phoebe)[https://github.com/phoebejiang] via email to help us improve this dissertation template.
+If you don't want to get an account, please contact [Phoebe](https://github.com/phoebejiang) via email to help us improve this dissertation template.

 Here's how to help us on GitHub:

 ## Got a question, comment, or just need help?
-Start at our (Issues page)[https://github.com/TarHeelBiostatistics/DoctoralThesisTexTemplate/issues]! (level: super easy!)
+Start at our [Issues page](https://github.com/TarHeelBiostatistics/DoctoralThesisTexTemplate/issues).  (level: super easy!)

-(Issues)[https://github.com/TarHeelBiostatistics/DoctoralThesisTexTemplate/issues] are a great place to start a discussion.
+[Issues](https://github.com/TarHeelBiostatistics/DoctoralThesisTexTemplate/issues) are a great place to start a discussion.
 What happens is: a user posts a question or comment, and then others respond and discuss until we arrive at a solution.
 So,

-1. Search (our issues page)[https://github.com/TarHeelBiostatistics/DoctoralThesisTexTemplate/issues] to see if someone has already posted an issue/comment/question similar to yours.
+1. Search [our issues page](https://github.com/TarHeelBiostatistics/DoctoralThesisTexTemplate/issues) to see if someone has already posted an issue/comment/question similar to yours.
   - We may have already solved what you're asking about!
 2. If 1. fails, post your own issue!
   - Click on "New Issue" and type up a description of what you want to ask about.